cschladetsch/Cpp3DFractals/README.md

 ﻿# 3DFractals

-Boxplorer2 is a real-time Mandelbox and distance-estimator fractal explorer built with SDL2, OpenGL, and GLSL.
+This is a real-time Mandelbox and distance-estimator fractal explorer built with SDL2, OpenGL, and GLSL.
 It extends Jan Kadlec's Boxplorer 1.02 with Catmull-Rom keyframe splines, stereoscopic and panoramic capture pipelines, automated sequence rendering, and a parameter editor powered by AntTweakBar.
 This README consolidates